TU Dublin students laughing outdoors on grangegormancampus

 At Least H4 in one of: Physics, Chemistry, Physics and Chemistry, or Biology.

-Additional Requirements/Information:
+Additional Requirements/Information

 TU Dublin students of this programme must undergo Garda Vetting.
 They must complete the required documentation, including a full list of all previous addresses, in order for clearance checks to be made.
 Currently, Irish addresses are vetted by the Garda Vetting Bureau at no cost to the student.

-Additionally, as this course involves interaction with patients in the provision of healthcare/eyecare, students should have the capacity to perform key skills and tasks so as to be able to succeed in this programme and practise in the profession.
+Additionally, as this course involves interaction with patients in the provision of healthcare/eyecare, students should have the capacity to perform key skills and tasks so as to be able to succeed in this programme and practice in the profession.

 All Optometry and Ophthalmic Dispensing undergraduates are required to insert drops, contact lenses and probes (with ocular anaesthetic) into fellow students’ eyes and allow fellow students to insert the same into their eyes during the course of their course.
 All procedures will be carried out in a safe, clean, clinical environment under the supervision of an optometry faculty member.